npt/activity-aware-firefox/README.markdown

 - <https://bbs.archlinux.org/viewtopic.php?id=137941>
 - <https://adrian15sgd.wordpress.com/2012/12/16/soporte-de-actividades-para-firefox/>

-I would also like to thank the official `#general:mozilla.org` Mozilla Matrix channel, Ivan Čukić, Kai Uwe Broulik, and Lim Yuen Hoe for all their help.
+I would also like to thank the official `#general:mozilla.org` Mozilla Matrix channel, Ivan Čukić, Kai Uwe Broulik, and Lim Yuen Hoe for all their help with the first version.